HenningBuhl/low-resource-machine-translation/README.md

 ## Installation

-It is recommended to setup a virtual environment with python version 3.10.4
+It is recommended to setup a virtual environment with miniconda (python version 3.10.4)

 ```
 conda create -n mt python=3.10.4